CrimeOwl AI logoCrimeOwl AI

 Lead #2

-What documentation or financial records prove Sim's role in moving U.S. dollars for North Korea?
+What documentation or financial records prove Sim's role in facilitating sanctions evasion over the alleged decade-long scheme?

 📍